RokhayaN/RokhayaN.github.io/_posts/2020-07-18-rails_6_adds_rails_db_system_change_command.markdown

  ```

- this part  ``` --database=postgresql ```  will make our database configuration specific to PostgreSQL .
+ This part  ``` --database=postgresql ```  will make our database configuration specific to PostgreSQL .
 In my case i ran into an issue while running my migrations .

  Come to find out the reason why my rake was aborted the whole time has to do with my postgreslq setup from Homebrews since that s where the error was pointing .
 After several search on Stackoverflow and others forums and even changing it to the current version .The bug was still persisting .